blakefishman/TechTree_ECommerce/README.md

 * Conversely, **Latin America is the lowest-performing region** ($256K in 2022), consistently holding only 5-6% of annual order share since 2019.

-* Europe, the Middle East, and Africa (EMEA) showed greater resilience during the sharp 4Q22 downturn, with a 36% decline in order volume compared to drops of 50%-57% in other regions.
+* Europe, the Middle East, and Africa (EMEA) showed **greater resilience during the sharp 4Q22 downturn**, with a 36% decline in order volume compared to drops of 50%-57% in other regions.
 This performance boosted EMEA’s order share to 32% (from 26% in 4Q21) as a result, while all other regions decreased between 0.7% and 18.4%.

 ![Regional](https://github.com/user-attachments/assets/9718f99b-2531-4a84-878c-1d79d517fc50)